Last reviewed November 20, 2025.

 First, you’ll need to know how long your plan is going to last.
 To determine the length of your plan, the court will first average your income over the last six months.
 Your income can come from any source, including wages, investment income, rental income, and unemployment benefits.
 You can exclude Social Security benefits and mandatory retirement plan payments from your income.

-If your average monthly income for the six months prior to filing is less than the state median, your plan will last for three years.
-If it’s more, your plan will last for five years.
-In California, the median annual income for a single person in 2017 was $52,416.
-For a family of four, it was $84,059.
-You can end the plan early, but in order to do so you must repay all of your secured and unsecured creditors in full.
+If your average monthly income for the six months prior to filing is less than the state median, your plan will typically last for three years.
+If it’s more, your plan will generally last for five years.
+In California: As of data for cases filed between May 15, 2025, and October 31, 2025, the median annual income is approximately $77,221 for a one-earner household, and $135,505 for a four-person household.
+(See U.S. Trustee Program/DOJ median income table) You can end the plan early, but in order to do so you must repay all of your secured and unsecured creditors in full.

 Next, you’ll need to determine your minimum monthly payment.
 You have to fully repay certain debts through your bankruptcy plan, so your minimum payment will be the amount that allows you to repay all of those priority debts over the course of your plan.
 Priority debts include back child support and alimony and certain taxes.
 If you want to keep your home, your mortgage arrears must be fully repaid through the plan.
 You’ll also have to keep up with your regular mortgage payments.
 If you’re surrendering your home, you will not have to repay any arrearages through your plan.